How to Write Email Copy That Sells and Wins New Customers

 - How to (insert promise here) in 5 Easy-to-Learn Steps!

-List headlines take the cake when it comes to being the most used (and most popular).
+List subject lines take the cake when it comes to being the most used (and most popular).

 Online mag, New Yorker, explained how exactly is it that people’s brains are attracted to lists.